-Beni hasn’t climbed this high since she had first started walking.
+Beni hasn’t climbed this high since the first time she started walking for the colony.
 That first trip was up to that windowsill with that Oreo.
 This was the same height, but it was up this tree trunk, not a stucco wall.
 It felt the same, so fuck it.

-She wasn’t sure where this climb was taking them, she just knows to follow the trail, something up there will help her, or her colony, or her queen (which is simply repeating, “or her colony.”)
+She’s not sure where this climb is taking them, she just knows to follow the trail, something up there will help her, or her colony, or her queen (which is simply repeating, “or her colony.”)
 She will be rewarded in some way for the climb.

 Annie is directly beneath her, and the bitch has already started complaining.
 “My middle legs are both cramping up.”
 “This isn’t going to be worth it.
 I know it.”
 She won’t shut the fuck up.